Berlin-Kobayashi/trainspotter/README.md

 ### Ideas
 Priority|Idea
 ---|---
-1|Make multiple lineNames configurable
-2|Add environment variable for API key
+1|Add environment variable for API key
-3|Add a separate command for searching for place IDs and lineNames 4|Rewrite frontend in go
+2|Add a separate command for searching for place IDs and lineNames 3|Rewrite frontend in go
-5|Add support for config files instead of arguments and options
+4|Add support for config files instead of arguments and options

 ## License
 [**MIT**](http://www.opensource.org/licenses/mit-license.php)